Best Cybersecurity Software Platforms for Real-Time Alerts

 Overview

-Cortex XSIAM represents Palo Alto Networks' bet that the traditional SIEM model is fundamentally broken.
-The platform integrates SIEM, SOAR, ASM (attack surface management), and EDR into a single AI-driven platform that aims to automate the majority of SOC workflows — from data ingestion to alert triage to response execution.
+Cortex XSIAM is Palo Alto Networks' answer to broken SIEM models.
+It merges SIEM, SOAR, attack surface management, and EDR into one AI-driven tool.
+It aims to automate most SOC tasks, from data intake to alert triage to response.

 Strengths